Genivia/ugrep/README.md

            --sort[=KEY]
                   Displays  matching files in the order specified by KEY in recur- sive searches.
-KEY can be `name' to sort by pathname (default), `best'  to sort by best match with option -Z (sort by best match requires two passes over files, which is expensive),  `size'  to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time and `created' to sort by  cre- ation time.
+Normally the ug command sorts  by  name  whereas the  ugrep batch command displays matches in no particular order to improve performance.
+The sort KEY can be `name' to  sort  by pathname  (default), `best' to sort by best match with option -Z (sort by best match requires two passes  over  files,  which  is expensive),  `size' to sort by file size, `used' to sort by last access time, `changed' to sort by  last  modification  time  and `created'  to  sort  by creation time.
 Sorting is reversed with `rname', `rbest', `rsize', `rused', `rchanged',  or  `rcreated'.
                   Archive  contents are not sorted.
 Subdirectories are sorted and displayed after matching files.
-FILE arguments are searched in the same order as  speci- fied.
-Normally ugrep displays matches in no particular order to improve performance.
+FILE arguments are searched  in the same order as specified.

            --stats
                   Output  statistics  on  the  number  of  files  and  directories searched and the inclusion and exclusion constraints applied.

            -T, --initial-tab
                   Add a tab space to separate the file name, line  number,  column number and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search  only files associated with TYPES, a comma-separated list of file types.
 Each file type corresponds to a set of  filename extensions  passed  to  option -O and filenames passed to option -g.
 For capitalized file  types,  the  search  is  expanded  to include  files  with  matching file signature magic bytes, as if passed to option -M.  When a type is preceded by a `!' or a `^', excludes  files  of  the  specified  type.
 This  option may be repeated.
 The possible file types can be (where -tlist displays a  detailed  list): `actionscript', `ada', `asm', `asp', `aspx', `autoconf', `automake', `awk', `Awk', `basic', `batch', `bison', `c',  `c++',  `clojure',  `cpp', `csharp', `css', `csv', `dart', `Dart', `delphi', `elisp', `elixir', `erlang', `fortran', `gif', `Gif', `go', `groovy', `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg', `js', `json', `jsp', `julia', `kotlin',  `less', `lex',   `lisp',  `lua',  `m4',  `make',  `markdown',  `matlab', `node', `Node', `objc', `objc++', `ocaml',  `parrot',  `pascal', `pdf',  `Pdf', `perl', `Perl', `php', `Php', `png', `Png', `pro- log', `python',  `Python',  `r',  `rpm',  `Rpm',  `rst',  `rtf', `Rtf',  `ruby',  `Ruby',  `rust',  `scala',  `scheme',  `shell', `Shell',  `smalltalk',  `sql',  `svg',  `swift',  `tcl',  `tex', `text',  `tiff',  `Tiff', `tt', `typescript', `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'.

            --tabs[=NUM]